 As Pratt Foundation points out in its helpful “10 Tips for First-Year Success”: “We are living and learning in times like no other; approach your education, your classroom, your peers, and your faculty with empathy, patience, and an open mind.”
 Mistakes are part of learning something or becoming better at something you’ve been doing for years.
 Make a point to be kind to yourself and those around you when working through challenges, both in the classroom and outside of it.

 Maybe you took a campus tour this year or years ago; spend time reorienting yourself to the various buildings, departments, and labs.
 Notice its distinctive sights, sounds, and landmarks.
-You may discover a new favorite study corner or an inspiring work of art, such as a dynamic piece in the Sculpture Park or the Sol LeWitt Wall Drawing in the Brooklyn campus library.
+You may discover a new favorite study corner or place to wander, such as the Sculpture Park or the Textile Dye Garden.

 Become a Part of Campus Life